 The Campus: Its History and Philosophy

 UIS is home to students beginning their first year of college as well as to those finishing their doctorate.
-Our students include traditional-aged residential students and older commuter students with full-time jobs and families.
-They number more than 5,000, and they come from all parts of the globe.
-Not surprisingly, our more than 80 student organizations reflect a variety of tastes and interests.
+Our students include traditional-aged residential students, older commuter students with full-time jobs and families, and more than 1,600 students who earn degrees entirely online.
+They number approximately 5,000, and they come from all parts of the globe.
+Not surprisingly, our more than 100 student organizations reflect a variety of tastes and interests.

 The Learning Environment

 UIS’ learning environment includes the community, as the academic programs and public affairs activities are structured to make good use of the resources a capital city has to offer, especially government agencies that can provide internship, experiential, and research opportunities – and not just for graduate students.
 Many undergraduate programs require students to complete an internship or off-campus work experience.
 UIS is also a national leader in online education, with several bachelor’s completion programs, several master’s programs, and several certificate programs offered fully online.

 At UIS, a great deal of learning takes place outside the classroom.
 Students of politics can see it all, from the day-to-day functioning of the legislature to special interest groups demonstrating on the Statehouse lawn.
 Majors in health professions can capitalize on the facilities of the area’s largest medical center, with ties to the Southern Illinois University School of Medicine.
 History and archaeology students alike can take part in the investigations at New Philadelphia, the first American town founded by an African-American man.
 Students interested in the legal system can work in the Illinois Innocence Project to exonerate people wrongly convicted of crimes.
 Aspiring journalists can spend a six-month internship reporting for the major media bureaus of the Capitol Press Corps.
 Whatever their majors, students leave UIS with solid, real-world experience, skilled as well as educated.